 Students who have lost their ID cards must contact the office immediately to arrange to get a new ID card.
-A 150-Baht cash must be provided to PC staff when requesting a new ID card.
+A 150-Baht cash must be paid to the financial staff when requesting a new ID card.

 EXAMPLE OF A PC STUDENT ID CARD